 Data Privacy Compliance

 Data stewards are responsible for compliance activity as their role involves actively monitoring and implementing the required data privacy and access controls.
 Staying updated with the organization’s and government’s latest data protection regulations will allow you to comply with relevant laws.
 This promotes transparency and trust in users.
-Some popular international rules include the California Consumer Privacy Act, the General Data Protection Regulation, and the Health Insurance Portability and Accountability.
+Some popular international data compliance rules include the California Consumer Privacy Act, the General Data Protection Regulation, and the Health Insurance Portability and Accountability.

 Conclusion